frame-lang/frame-docs/advanced_frame/index.rst

-Advanced Frame Features
+Advanced Frame
 =======================

+Frame has a few capabilities that support important use cases.
+In this section we will explore the following topics:

 #.
-Configuration
+Attributes
 #.
-Annotations
-#.
 Operations
 #.
 Persistance
-#.
-Scopes
 #.
 The Frame Runtime
 #.
 Services
 #.
 CLI Programs